Estimation of Risk Contributions with MCMC

-The major difference of this proposal distribution from the first two simple ones is that, not only the mean but also the variance of the candidate changes with the current state $\bX$.
-Since the MpCN proposal distribution admits larger jumps in the tail, we can expect better acceptance rate even when $\pi$ is heavy-tailed (see, e.g., Livingstone, 2015 for such position-dependent proposal distributions).
+One of the key differences between this proposal distribution and the first two simple ones is that in the MpCN, not only the mean but also the variance of the candidate changes with the current state $\bX$.
+Since the MpCN proposal distribution admits larger jumps in the tail, a better acceptance rate can be expected even when $\pi$ is heavy-tailed.